MaxKrog/rogue-project/README.md

-# Valtech - Connecting the dots SQL
+# Rogue project
-Welcome to Valtech connecting the dots SQL Project
+Welcome to this Rogue Project.
+It will be moved to a more private place soon.

 All datatransformation (from raw to analysis & report-ready data) happening inside BigQuery is defined inside this project.